Dhracko/the-lambretta-circle-club/README.md

 * On the last feature "Form", I though it needed a sense of aproach to the visitor, that it didn't have any attractive  for the visitor to leave the details or comments so i created a more small title and a chane of lettering.
 Also while creating the form using bootstrap on the last section about leaving a comment, the bootstrap code didn't fit the the uniformity of the rest of the form as it was creting the box under the "comment" text instead of side to it, so I had to change the original bootstrap code.

 * When I coded the http links for the social icons, the icons turn blue instead of the the black as intended.
 This was easily rectified by adding color:black to the icons class.

+* Finally during the use of the validation the W3C markup, I found there were a problem with the section and the missing heading on each section.
+I added a heading to each section that was missing one.
 ---

 ## Deployment